 Lotus Villa Boutique Hotel

-After that, we move to Wat Sene Souk Haram or literally "Temple of a 100,000 treasures" is one of the most beautiful temples in Luang Prabang, singular by its restored painting of a deep ochre colour, flamboyant and glittering with gold.
+After that, move to Wat Sene Souk Haram or literally "Temple of a 100,000 treasures" is one of the most beautiful temples in Luang Prabang, singular by its restored painting of a deep ochre colour, flamboyant and glittering with gold.
 Then continue tour to visit the impressive stupa of Wat Visoun (oldest temple in Luang Prabang) and the shrine of Wat Aham.
 Tasting the best of Laos in restaurants which are suggested by your guide.

-In the afternoon, we will visit the National Royal Museum.
+In the afternoon, visit the National Museum.
 It is the former Royal Palace which was built in 1904 during the French colonial era for King Sisavang Vong and his family.
 The museum hosts a range of interesting artifacts from the Royal period in Luang Prabang.

-After that, we continue tour to visit Wat Mai - one of Luang Prabang’s largest and most richly decorated temples.
+After that, continue to Wat Mai - one of Luang Prabang’s largest and most richly decorated temples.
 Both its interior and exterior are extensively adorned with black and red lacquer decoration and gold leaf.
 We finish our today’s tour with the Traditional Arts & Ethnology Centre, a private, non-profit museum which is dedicated to the preservation and celebration of the many ethnic minorities existing in Laos.

 Lotus Villa Boutique Hotel

 After breakfast, take a short transfer (40 minutes) to Long Lao Village which is the start point of today’s trekking tour.
-On the way, we will pass vegetable gardens and rice fields before reaching the forest.
+On the way, pass vegetable gardens and rice fields before reaching the forest.
 Our guide will deliver you some information about the wild animals, birds, plants and medicinal herbs which you could see in the forest.
-Upon arrival, we observe the daily life and explore the unique culture of Khamu and Hmong people who live in village.
-After a few kilometers of trekking, we will stop to explore a cave which was used as a shelter during the Vietnam - American War.
+Upon arrival, observe the daily life and explore the unique culture of Khamu and Hmong people who live in village.
+After a few kilometers of trekking, stop to explore a cave which was used as a shelter during the Vietnam - American War.